-Biska Jatra is one of Bhaktapur’s most popular festivals, and the aesthete considers it to be one of the city’s most valued festivals, with both cultural and historical significance.
+Biska Jatra is one of Bhaktapur’s most popular festivals.
+The aesthete considers it to be one of the city’s most valued festivals, with both cultural and historical significance.

 People welcome Basanta, or spring, through this Jatra, which is held in mid-April.
-As a result of it being the largest jatra in Bhaktapur, it is also known as the Chyacha Gunhuya Jatra, which translates to “eight-night and nine-day jatra.”
-It is also known as Bisket Jatra by the locals.
+Biska Jatra is the largest jatra celebrated in Bhaktapur.
+It is celebrated for eight nights and nine days, thus, is also known as the Chyacha Gunhuya Jatra, which translates to “eight-night and nine-day jatra.”

 The main attraction of this Jatra is the lyo sin dyo.
 That is also pronounced as lingo.
 It is a sky-high unbending pole that locals erect on the last day of the month, Chaitra.
 And then lie down in the next eve.
-Somehow, this process of lying the lingo down is well known as the Satruhanta Jatra.
-Which means the festival of killing the enemy.
+Somehow, this process of lying the lingo down is well known as the Satruhanta Jatra which means seeing the downfall of your enemy.

 There is a common belief that whoever sees the lingo lying down to the earth, their enemy also meets the fall.